beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 - **Search:** A search bar at the top lets you filter your documents and folders.
 It instantly checks titles while also running a background full-text search across document bodies, returning contextual snippets with the matched terms highlighted so you can quickly confirm relevance.
 - **Documents List:** A hierarchical tree view of all your documents and folders.
-    - **Action Toolbar:** A toolbar at the top of the list provides icon buttons to quickly create a new document, create a new root folder, create a new document from a template, and expand/collapse all folders.
+    - **Action Toolbar:** A toolbar at the top of the list provides icon buttons to quickly create a new document, create a new document directly from clipboard contents, create a new root folder, create a new document from a template, and expand/collapse all folders.
     - **Folders:** Can be expanded or collapsed.
     - **Documents:** Individual document files.
 Selecting a document opens it in the Main Content Area.
 - **Templates List:** A separate panel below your documents for managing reusable templates.
 This panel is resizable; you can drag its top border to adjust its height.